alannatodd/davis_epi_raspi/guides/README.md

 ## Info
-There are a number of guides in this section to get you started and to adjust settings as needed.
+There are a number of guides in this section to get you started and then help you adjust settings as needed.
 You should start with code setup (`setup_code.md`)

 ## Helpful Links
 ### Video/Camera Related